Cryptocurrency in Iran

 Cryptocurrency in Iran has emerged as a pivotal response to economic pressures and global isolation.
+In 2026, Iran had a total US$7.8 billion cryptocurrency market, and a number of exchanges such as Nobitex.
 Iran's interest in cryptocurrencies began in 2017 when international sanctions obstructed Iran's access to the global financial markets.
-Iran's cryptocurrency market faces challenges like high energy costs and the involvement of the Islamic Revolutionary Guard Corps in illicit activities.
-On December 27th 2024 Iranian regime's Central Bank's new program effectively blocked all Iranian cryptocurrency to rial and vice versa payments through internet websites in Iran.
-In January 2025 the central bank began unblocking cryptomoney to fiat traders exchanges with their own government API for full access to user data.
+In 2019, the government legalized cryptocurrency mining under specific conditions.
+The country's cryptocurrency market has since faced challenges like high energy costs and the Islamic Revolutionary Guard Corps using cryptocurrency in illicit activities.

-Historical context and market development
+Historical context

+Market development

 Iran's interest in cryptocurrencies has grown since 2017 when international sanctions severely obstructed Iran's access to the international financial system.
 This resulted in a growing reliance on Bitcoin and other digital currencies as alternative methods to bypass the sanctions.
+With inflation rates soaring, in subsequent years, many Iranians have turned to cryptocurrencies as a means of preserving wealth.
+Alongside more traditional assets such as gold and foreign currencies, Bitcoin and other digital currencies have gained popularity among citizens looking to protect their savings from the devaluation of the Iranian Rial.

+Mining legalization and limitations

+In April 2018, the Central Bank of the Islamic Republic of Iran issued a statement banning the country's banks and financial institutions from dealing with cryptocurrencies, citing money laundering and terrorism financing risks.

+In 2018, Iran recognized cryptocurrency mining as a legal industry in order to monitor and regulate the mining farms that were already operating.

 In 2019, the government legalized cryptocurrency mining under specific conditions.
 This decision was partly influenced by Iran's huge energy resources, which made mining lucrative despite the fact that digital currencies mining is energy-intensive.
+However, Iran's power grid is both fragile and costly to maintain, with frequent outages and a loss of about 13% of electricity during transmission.
+Licensed miners must pay premium rates for electricity, pushing many to abandon legal operations for underground, unlicensed mining.
+As a result, Iran's share in global Bitcoin mining decreased from 4.5% in 2021 to around 3.1% in 2024.